Missing ex-NFL star Sergio Brown posts bizarre Instagram after mother found dead

 Missing ex-NFL star posts bizarre Instagram about police and FBI after mother found dead in creek

-Former NFL player who was deemed missing has now shown up on Instagram, making accusations against the FBI and local police
+Former NFL player who was deemed missing has now purportedly shown up on Instagram, making accusations against the FBI and local police

 ‘Missing’ ex-NFL player turns up on Instagram and accuses FBI after mother found dead

-Missing former NFL player Sergio Brown has posted a bizarre video on Instagram after his mother was found dead in a creek at the back of her Illinois home.
+Missing former NFL player Sergio Brown has purportedly posted a bizarre video on Instagram after his mother was found dead in a creek at the back of her Illinois home.

 Mr Brown, 35, and his mother Myrtle Brown, 73, had been reported missing by a worried family member on Saturday.